RozanskiP/SDIZO/README.md

 ## General info
-Algorithms in the classes: Data Structures and Computational Complexity
+Algorithms for the classes: Data Structures and Computational Complexity

 ## Data Structures
 * Table